pstroe/chartering-new-realms-2024/chapter4.md

     Do all of these steps!
 Do not skip any of them.

-Following this prompt, the next 150 or so lines of the literary text are inserted.
-Also, I attach the previously produced tsv-file.
-This, as well as the constant repeating of the prompt, is necessary to not let the LLM "lose sight of" the prompt as the context largens.
+The next 100 or so lines of the literary text are inserted at the end of this prompt.
+Additionally, I attach the previously produced tsv-file.
+This, as well as the constant repeating of the prompt is necessary to not let the LLM "lose sight of" the exact prompt and previous interactions as the context largens.

-This iterative process continues, until all the text has been given to the model and the last update to the character-matrix tsv has been provided for download.
+This iterative process continues, until all the text has been given to the model and the last update to the character-matrix in tsv-form has been provided.

-Now, as I will explain further in chapter [problems that occurred], it is necessary to check the tsv for obvious errors.
+Now it is necessary to check the final tsv for obvious errors.
+Often, as can also be seen in Fig.3, the diagonal that should be all 0, is all 1.
 Sometimes, the LLM will enter some characters twice into the matrix, or assign values higher than 1 if two characters spoke more than once.
 For the sake of what the result should be -- a graph only displaying that characters spoke, but not how often -- these small things can be changed by hand.

-Then, to finally get from the tsv to a .dot file that can be used to produce a graph using graphviz, it is possible to either, prompt the LLM again to convert the file, or do it with a simple script yourself.
-As the script is a more reliable option -- without very specific prompt, the LLM will vary in the way it makes the graphes look -- I chose that one, click to test with an example tsv of the tale _Bergkristall_:
+Then, to finally get from the tsv to a .dot file that can be used to produce a graph using graphviz, it is possible to either prompt the LLM again to convert the file, or do it with a simple script yourself.
+As the script is a more reliable option -- without very specific prompt, the LLM will vary in the way it makes the graphes look -- I recomment the script.
+Click below to test with an example tsv of the tale _Bergkristall_:

 ``` {code-block} python